 Now, how awesome are these Homemade Hot Pockets?
 Awesome enough that the next boy will stay in town?
 YES.
 Flaky, buttery, light puff pastry — I’m talking perfect puff pastry — filled with the good fillings, the belly warming, comfort fooding fillings.
 Yes, Lou, even the cauliflower is good.

-Too bad Hot Pockets don’t ship well or else I would be luring that Philadelphia boy back to the Carolinas with packages of Homemade Ham & Cheese (and cauliflower) Hot Pockets.
+Too bad Homemade Ham and Cheese Hot Pockets don’t ship well or else I would be luring that Philadelphia boy back to the Carolinas with care packages.

 - 2 sheets frozen puff pastry 1 package, thawed

 - 10 slices sharp cheddar cheese I used Sargento Ultra Thin